The Farm House (Knapp–Wilson House): Description and history

 The Farm House is located near the center of the Iowa State campus, on the west side of Farmhouse Lane.
 It is a three-story structure, built primarily out of brick, and set on a stone foundation.
 The brick walls, fashioned out of locally sourced clay, were clad in limestone stucco in 1909 because they were crumbling.
 The interior is largely reflective of a major remodeling conducted about the same time.
-In 1972 the university undertook a major restoration of the building to restore it to its c.
-1910 appearance.
+In 1970 the university undertook a major restoration of the building to restore it to its 1910 appearance.
+Urban legend states that The Farm House was a stop on the Underground Railroad.
+This story, though true for other locations throughout the state, is false as the cubby which is said to have hid runaway slaves was installed in the 1890s.

-The land for what became Iowa State was donated by Story County farmers in 1858 and 1859, and the farm was developed over the following five years, slowed by the ongoing American Civil War.
-Iowa Agricultural College opened on the farm in 1869.
+The land for what became Iowa State was donated by Story County farmers in 1858, construction on the Farm House began in 1860, though greatly slowed due to supply shortages caused by the outbreak of the American Civil War.
+Iowa Agricultural College opened in 1869 with the Farm House and Old Main being the only two buildings on campus.
 In 1880 Seaman Knapp was appointed farm superintendent and professor of practical and experimental agriculture.
-Knapp would later become influential in the promotion of modern rice-growing practices in the American South.
-In 1891 James Wilson moved into the house, which he would occupy until 1897, when he is offered the post of United States Secretary of Agriculture, a post he would hold for thirteen years.
-The house was occupied for much of the first half of the 20th century by Professor Charles F. Curtiss, under whose tenure the house's major alterations were made.
-In 1948 the house was converted into a dormitory for women, and its plant was updated again.
-In 1970 Dean Floyd Andre, whose family occupied it since 1950, moved out.
-Andre's lobbying to preserve the building from demolition succeeded, and it was opened as the Farm House Museum in 1976.
+Knapp would later become the 2nd President of Iowa State as well as influential in the promotion of modern rice-growing practices in the American South.
+In 1891 James Wilson moved into the house due to his appointment as Dean of Agriculture.
+He lived in the house until 1897 when he was offered the post of United States Secretary of Agriculture in the administration of President William McKinley, a post he would hold for sixteen years making him the longest serving cabinet member in American history.

+Charles Curtiss would replace Wilson as dean in 1897 and as a result moved into Farm House with his family.
+The Curtiss family would soon become the longest resident of the Farm House, living there until his death in 1947.
+In the wake of Curtiss' death, the house was used briefly used by the Home Economics department during the 1948-1949 school year.
+In 1949 Floyd Andre, the newly appointed Dean of Agriculture, moved into the house and occupied it until 1970.
+Andre had been a strong proponent of preserving the Farm House which resulted in Iowa State University deciding to restore the house and convert it into a museum upon Andre's departure.
+Despite numerous delays, the Farm House Museum opened to the public on July 4th, 1976.